-Yazuka Like a Dragon
+Yakuza Like a Dragon

 Not yet out for the PS5, Yakuza: Like a Dragon was released early into the release of the Series X and was one of the first titles to be optimised and it looks incredible.
 The game was late to the party outside of Japan but it was worth waiting for and while the turn-based JRPG-style combat system takes some getting used to, it proves to be quite rewarding the more you play.
 It's a very different game but it always feels original.
 There is not anything quite like it elsewhere.

 Alongside Halo (which we will get to next), Gears of War is one most popular series on the Xbox and after a bit of a stumble in the fourth game, Gears 5 was a return to form and featured some memorable sequences which looked amazing even upon release.
 Now it has been optimised for the Series X, it looks even more incredible than it already did and it plays even better too.
-Plus, if you have never played a Gears game, it's a great excuse to play the lot which you can do thanks to Gamespass.
+Plus, if you have never played a Gears game, it's a great excuse to play the lot which you can do thanks to Game Pass.

-Halo: The MasterChief Collection
+Halo: The Master Chief Collection

-While we wait for Halo Infinite (which is now due late 2021, over a year later than we thought), what better time to get Halo: the Masterchef Collection which features almost every game - all suped up to look better on the Series X. Including Halo: Combat Evolved Anniversary, Halo 2: Anniversary, Halo 3, Halo 3: ODST, Halo: Reach, and Halo 4, all that is missing is Halo 5 but one thing is for sure, getting all these games in one collection is great value for money and it will take you an age to get through it all.
+Halo Infinite may be out now, but there's never a bad time to hop back into Halo: the Master Chief Collection which features almost every game - all suped up to look better on the Series X. Including Halo: Combat Evolved Anniversary, Halo 2: Anniversary, Halo 3, Halo 3: ODST, Halo: Reach, and Halo 4, all that is missing is Halo 5 but one thing is for sure, getting all these games in one collection is great value for money and it will take you an age to get through it all.

 Do you love cars?
 What about football?
 Or the word "free"?
 If all of those things appeal to you then get downloading Rocket League which is one of the most fun pick up and play games out there.
-The main mode sees you trying to knock a giant ball into your opponents net while driving a huge range of vehicles, but there are multiple other modes, and a huge array of cars to try out, to keep you busy.
+The main mode sees you trying to knock a giant ball into your opponent's net while driving a huge range of vehicles, but there are multiple other modes, and a huge array of cars to try out, to keep you busy.
 And given that it costs nothing now, you have nothing to lose by giving it a go - with the exception of all of your spare time as it is highly addictive.

-Forza Horizon 4
+Forza Horizon 5